jlwalkerlg/jwmvc/README.md

 ```

 Supported validations:
-- 'required' -- ensure a field value is set
+- 'required' -- ensure a field value is set and is not an empty string, or that a file has successfully uploaded to the tmp directory and is not empty
-- 'max:n' -- ensure a field value is not larger than n in size if value is numeric, or length otherwise
+- 'max:n' -- ensure a field value is not larger than n in number, string length, or file size accordingly
-- 'min:n' -- ensure a field value is not less than n in size if value is numeric, or length otherwise
+- 'min:n' -- ensure a field value is not less than n in number, string length, or file size accordingly
 - 'format:email' -- ensure a field value has valid email format
 - 'format:date' -- ensure a field value has format xxxx-xx-xx
 - 'format:numeric' -- ensure a field value is numeric